arbor-sim/arbor/doc/fileformat/asc.rst

     However Arbor will throw an error when it encounters content that it can't interpret, unlike some other readers that will ignore anything they don't recognise.

-    As a result,
+    Because Arbor does not yet recognise all common asc file patterns, it is possible that your model might return an error message when you try to load it in Arbor.
+    We add support for features as they are bought to our attention, because we must rely on users in place of a formal specification.

-    Please open an issue if:
+    Please open an `issue <https://github.com/arbor-sim/arbor/issues>`_ if:

       * you have an ``.asc`` file that Arbor can't parse;
-      * there is meta data, such as spine locations, that is missing in the output.
+      * or there is meta data, such as spine locations, that you would like to see in the output;

-    and we will
-    add support to our parser for the features in your file.
-Over time Arbor's support.
+    and we will add support for your ASCII files.

 Soma / CellBody
 """"""""""""""""